cdiasperera/YelpCamp/README.md

 It was made following [Colt Steeles "The Web Developer Bootcamp"](https://www.udemy.com/course/the-web-developer-bootcamp) on Udemy.
 Almost all functionality was written following his course, though some changes had to be made.
 These were either because the lecture's code was depreciated, or because a service he was using moved on.

 Any features that are implemented outside of the course are in _italics_.
+In addition, I did not simply copy paste the code.
+I tried my best to understand it and then implement it.
 ## TODO

 ### Pre Deployment